flyinggrizzly/neuron-events/readme.md

 There aren't day-of-the-week repetitions at this point.
 I'd like to add them when I figure out a good way to do it.

-If you are using the month or date wildcards, they need to be preceded by the year (and month) wildcards--this means you can't do a repetition like "every year, in January, every day" (for like, dry January), though I'm looking to add this too.

 ## Vim functions